-One of the more common technologies to control taste and odor in drinking water is granular (GAC) or powdered (PAC) activated carbon.
-In cases where taste and odor episodes are relatively short (only a few weeks) the most common treatment method is the usage of PAC until the taste and odor excursion passes.
-In cases where taste and odor episodes are longer or there are other needs for organic removal, GAC should be employed.
+One of the technologies used to control taste and odor in drinking water is granular (GAC) or powdered (PAC) activated carbon.
+In cases where taste and odor episodes are relatively short (only a few weeks), PAC is typically used until the episode passes.
+When longer treatment is required or there are other needs for organic removal, GAC should be employed.

 Evoqua offers a full line of Westates® GAC and PAC products for the reduction of taste and odor in drinking water applications.
 Our carbons are ANSI/NSF Standard 61 classified for potable water use, and are extensively quality checked at our state certified environmental and carbon testing laboratory.
 Our laboratory is fully equipped to provide complete quality control analyses using ASTM standard test methods in order to assure consistent quality of all Westates® carbons.